Marketing Agency vs. In-House Hiring: Which One Is Best?

 - Keyword research and onsite search engine optimization (SEO)

-- Marketing automation implementation and effective use (e.g. HubSpot)
+- Marketing automation strategy and implementation (e.g. HubSpot and Zoho)

 - Outbound campaign execution including email and direct mail